-At Red Gates, we investigate and analyse behaviour using the PROACT-SCIPr-UK framework.
-(See section 2[i])
+At Red Gates, we investigate and analyse behaviour using the PROACT-SCIPr-UK® framework.
+(See page 4 for further information).

 Red Gates has a dedicated behaviour team which are all certified as PROACT-SCIPr-UK® instructors.
-The teams is comprised of a Behaviour and Learning Support Practitioner and Behaviour Support Assistant who are non-classed based and two Teachers.
+The teams is comprised of a Behaviour and Learning Support Practitioner and Behaviour Support Assistant who are non-classed based.
 The behaviour team is committed to identifying the functions of a pupil's behaviour, understanding the contexts that influence behaviour (setting events, triggers) and identifying early warning signs and appropriate de-escalation methods.
 The behaviour team is responsible for the training and monitoring of all school staff in PROACT-SCIPr-UK® and behaviour support intervention.